markdryan/specasm/docs/specasm.md

 > [!TIP]
 > Note the CLEAR statement is not needed on the ZX Spectrum Next as .saexport and .saimport are implemented as dotn files.

-A future 128kb version of Specasm will incorporate the import and export commands directly in the editor and will also contain a 'gc' command to allow the garbage collection to be performed in one simple step.

 ### Source files